Acid On Your Face: Is This The Secret To Amazing Skin?

 Acid is your skin’s friend

 As we age our natural regeneration process slows down.
-This leaves our skin looking dull and lifeless and almost gray in complexion.
+This leaves our skin looking dull and lifeless and almost grey in complexion.
 Unless we take action these unwanted dead skin cells can clog pores, leading to blackheads, congestion, and breakouts.
 Worst of all you are wasting your valuable skin care products as they try to penetrate through layers of dead skin.

 There are two ways to exfoliate the skin: